sourcegraph/sourcegraph-public-snapshot/doc/cloud/private_connectivity_gcp.md

 ## Limitation

 Cross-region connectivity is not supported by Google Cloud for [Private Service Connect].
-The Sourcegraph Cloud instance and the customer dependency must be in the same region, learn more from our [supported regions](../index.md#multiple-region-availability).
+The Sourcegraph Cloud instance and the customer resource must be in the same region, learn more from our [supported regions](../index.md#multiple-region-availability).

 ## Steps